bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

-- `Price Record` --  A price override for a particular variant - minimally, a variant ID, price, and currency.
+- **Price Record:** a price override for a particular variant - minimally, a variant ID, price, and currency.

 ```json
 	{